-I have a slightly wide foot and so for years, I stayed away from La Sportiva styles because they pinched until my toes tingled and burned like I’d been dancing on palate fires all weekend.
+I have a slightly wide foot and so for years, I stayed away from La Sportiva styles because they pinched until my toes tingled and burned like I’d been dancing on wood pallet fires all weekend.
 Then my forefoot would mercifully fall asleep.
-But, at least in the store, the TX3s seemed to fit.
+But, at least in the store, the Women's TX3 Approach shoes seemed to fit.
 Ladies, you know how that goes: “Wrong size, Sugar, look good on you but you’ll be cussin’ your feet at midnight.”
 Long shopping story short, I bought ’em and don’t regret it.

 La Sportiva North America has been making different styles for America’s wider feet in both rock and approach shoes for a couple of seasons.
 I’ve been writing about it but still felt skeptical since digits aflame is a hard feeling to forget, no matter how much tequila gets passed around the campfire.